mre/endler.dev/content/2025/repeat-yourself/index.md

 This can happen before you commit the code or during a code review.

 At this stage, you can look at the code you copied and see if it makes sense to keep it as is or if you can see the right abstraction.
-I try to refactor code once I have a better understanding of the problem, but not before.
+I try to refactor code once I have a better understanding of the problem, but not earlier.

-Give yourself permission to remove abstractions that no longer fit the problem.
-Go back to copy-pasted code, then rethink the problem based on the new information you have.

 A trick to undo a bad abstraction is to inline the code back into the places where it was used.
 For a while, you end up "repeating yourself" again in the codebase, but that's okay.
+Rethink the problem based on the new information you have.
 Often you'll find a better abstraction that fits the problem better.

 <div>